-The problem is, Proposal Managers typically spend hours manually creating Responsibility Matrices for their RACIs.
+The problem is, Proposal Managers typically spend hours manually creating a Responsibility Matrix for their RACIs.
 They need to search the document for key terms or phrases that apply to various roles and departments.
 They must double-check everything.
 And when the solicitation is hundreds of pages long, this can dominate their workload.
 Sometimes, other teams jump in and do their own RACIs.
 The various RACIs may not overlap.
 Things can easily fall through the cracks.

 That’s why we built a Responsibility Matrix feature that automates the process.
 It can really speed up time spent reviewing a proposal.
 And it also offers a number of other compelling benefits for Proposal Managers.